IBM-Bluemix-Docs/mass-data-migration/return-device.md

 Power down and return your {{site.data.keyword.mdms_full}} device to {{site.data.keyword.cloud_notm}} to complete the migration process.
 {: shortdesc}

-Need to more time to complete the data ingestion?
-If you need to keep the device for more than ten business days, you can extend your use for USD 30 per day.
-Contact your sales representative for information.
-{: tip}

 ## Disconnecting the device
 {: #disconnect-device}